 Consult your physician before beginning any diet, nutrition, or fitness plan, including any offered through the website.
 Nothing herein is intended to diagnose, treat, cure, or prevent any disease.
 Always seek the advice of your physician or other qualified healthcare provider if you have any questions regarding a medical condition, your diet, nutritional supplements, an exercise regimen, or any other matter related to your health and well-being.

 Our bodies are constantly detoxifying - if they didn’t we wouldn’t be alive!
-We clear out toxins when we pee, poop, sweat and breathe.
+We clear out toxins naturally.
 This means the main organs of detoxification are our urinary and digestive tracts, our skin and lungs.
 We can help our bodies detox by supporting these important organ systems with nutrients and lifestyle practices.
-Our liver, an important detox organ, requires protein, vitamins and antioxidants to effectively clear toxins as well as rest and adequate stress management
+Our liver, an important detox organ, requires protein, vitamins and antioxidants to effectively clear toxins as well as rest and adequate stress management.

 An important first step in supporting your body’s detox processes is to reduce our exposure to toxins found in our environment and in our food.